seanmtracey/PPE-Visor-Fabrication-Instructions/cura.md

 ## Prepare for Printing

-It should look something like this:
+When you open Cura, it should look something like this:

 ![Cura opening screen](images/cura-initial.png)